 - Or you used an ashy toning shampoo

-Don’t worry, there’s definitely a solution, and I am going to help you find it.
+Don’t worry; there’s a solution, and I will help you find it.
 First, let me ask you, did you color your hair on your own, or did you do it in the hair salon?

-If you colored your hair on your own and you choose the wrong color with an ashy pigment, naturally, your hair color will be somewhat greyish.
+If you color your hair independently and choose the wrong color with an ashy pigment, your hair color will naturally be somewhat greyish.
 In this case, let your hair rest and recover, and then use a golden dye on your hair to neutralize the ashy pigment.
 If you doubt your skills after this mess, go to the hair salon and get it done right.

 Another reason why the grey tones may appear is because of using an ashy toner.
-The solution for this messy situation is to wait until it washes off with time; if that does not do the trick, you should bleach your hair.
+The solution for this messy situation is to wait until it washes off with time; if that does not work, you should bleach your hair.

-Lastly, but a very common mistake as well as washing your hair with a toning shampoo.
+Lastly, a common mistake is washing your hair with a toning shampoo.
 Read the label right, and if you notice that you’ve been using the toning shampoo, stop, and you will notice how the grey tones will start to disappear soon.

 How To Get Rid Of Grey Tones From Toning The Hair After Bleaching

-- When you bleach your hair, no matter if it’s on your own or in the hair salon, yellow and orange tones will appear eventually.
+- When you bleach your hair, whether on your own or in the hair salon, yellow and orange tones will eventually appear.
 The only way to neutralize them is to mix a purple toner with shampoo.
 The main reason why ashy grey tones may appear in your blond hair is that purple toner.

-- Luckily for you and your hair to get rid of the ashy tones that are an end result of the toning going wrong after bleaching is easy.
+- Getting rid of the ashy tones resulting from the toning going wrong after bleaching is easy for you and your hair.
 All you need is time and patience.
 Wash your hair with your regular shampoo and conditioner, and with time, you will see that grey tones are disappearing without a trace.